 The Units 3 and 4 sequences of VCE VET Small Business upon the practical skills-based knowledge and experience gained in the Units 1 and 2 sequence and is a requirement that a student have complete Units 1 and 2 before attempting Units 3 and 4.

-Employment opportunities include establishing and running their own small business in a variety of industries.
+Possible employment opportunities include establishing and running their own small business in a variety of industries.

 VCE VET Music provides students with knowledge, skills, qualifications and experiences that will enhance their employment prospects in the music and related industries.
-It provides students with: